FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 Some open-source projects, especially if they are backed by a company, support dual licensing.
 This means that you can choose one license or another as fits your business model.
 The first license may be the GPL or a similar restrictive license, while the other may be a commercial license with fewer restrictions that costs money.

-Always review the license for any solution.
+Always review the license for any auth system you are considering before moving forward.

 ### Maintenance Responsibility